 1980 – 2016

 The grocery store’s debut logo appeared as soon as it opened.
 The logo consisted of a name in uppercase bold characters.
 The letters had distinct serifs in the form of short strokes.
-Some of them were even (for “W” and “H”), others were diagonal with sharp edges (for other signs).
+Some of them were even (for “W” and “H”); others were diagonal with sharp edges (for other signs).
 The labels were divided into three levels: in the top row was the word “Whole,” in the middle – “Foods,” in the bottom – “Market.”
 In the first, the “O” was supplemented with a wavy element that resembled the stalk and leaf of a vegetable or fruit.
-In the second – “OO” were originally connected, although all other letters stood apart.
+In the second – “OO” was originally connected, although all other letters stood apart.
 In the third, an elongated rectangle with rounded sides served as the background.

 2016 – today